-We incurred operating losses from continuing operations for the three month period ended March 31, 2024 and for the years ended December 31, 2023 and 2022.
-However, our operating cash flow was positive for the quarter and the availability of funding from our credit facility provides us with adequate working capital and sufficient liquidity to fund our operations in the near term.
+The income from continuing operations generated for the three- and six-month periods ending June 30, 2024, the positive operating cash flows, and the availability of funding from our credit facility, provides us with adequate working capital and sufficient liquidity to fund our operations in the near term.
 We understand, however, that our ability to maintain sufficient liquidity is highly dependent upon achieving our expected operating results.
 Failure to achieve our expected operating results could have a material adverse effect on our liquidity and our ability to obtain financing to support operations.